Dukka-De-La-Dokka/wordpress-simulocal-docker/README.md

 http://<your_loopback_IP>:8080
 ```

-## If you want to change the existing Loopback IP Address to another IP Address afterwards
+## Change the existing Loopback IP Address to another IP Address afterwards (temporarily)
 1. Please modify `.env` file of the target project
-    * Change to the desired IP address at IP
+    * Change to the desired loopback address at IP
     * Remove two # at `WORDPRESS_WP_HOME` and `WORDPRESS_WP_SITEURL`
-    * Set the desired IP address for the value of `WORDPRESS_WP_HOME` and `WORDPRESS_WP_SITEURL`
+    * Set the desired loopback address for the value of `WORDPRESS_WP_HOME` and `WORDPRESS_WP_SITEURL`
-2. Add the following definitions after `// ** Database settings - You can get this info from your web host ** //` line of the target project's `./wordpress/html/wp-config.php` file (Do not care about the value 127.0.0.1 since this is only used if the values at `.env` file is set to empty)
+2. Add the following definitions **right after**  `/* Add any custom values between this line and the "stop editing" line. */` line or **right before** `/* That's all, stop editing!
+Happy publishing. */` line of the target project's `./wordpress/html/wp-config.php` file (Do not care about the value 127.0.0.1 since this is only used if the values at `.env` file is set to empty)
 ```
 /** The address where WordPress core files reside */ define( 'WP_HOME', getenv_docker('WORDPRESS_WP_HOME', 'http://127.0.0.1') );